blairpaul8/propertyManager/README.md

   2. Upload the provided blank 2062 and 1750.
 (NOTE: Must be done every time website is opened)
       - !!!Must use provided 2062/1750 files not all PDFs are the same!!!!

-  3. Upload at least one property book file (Note. must be in excel format.)
+  3. Upload at least one property book file (Note: must be in excel format.)

   4. Press "continue"

 ## Main Page

   From the main page you can make all the assignments to build out gun boxes or general box.
 Additionally, items can be searched for at the top by LIN and MPO description or by serial number.